 The Socialist Unity Party of Germany (SED) governed the GDR for 40 years without ever being legitimized in a democratic election.
 The SED maintained its position of power by means of a huge security apparatus.
-One cornerstone of this system was the Ministry of State Security (MfS), or "Stasi", which was founded in 1950.
+One cornerstone of this system was the Ministry for State Security (MfS), or "Stasi", which was founded in 1950.

-The Ministry of State Security (MfS) was organized on military lines, and its structure was strictly centralized.
+The Ministry for State Security (MfS) was organized on military lines, and its structure was strictly centralized.
 From 1957 to 1989 it was headed by Erich Mielke, who had a decisive influence on its development.